How Summer Camp Provides 21st Century Skills

 We love CP!
 My children have loved Camp Pinnacle year after year, and this year was no exception.
 They make good friends, they bond with their counselors, they have a lot of fun with amazing activities, and they build confidence and independence.
 They find their cabin communities to be caring and full of friendships, and they enjoyed all their counselors this year. – Kate McCarthy, parent from Warrenton, VA

 Adding to a fun summer, we strive for our Great 8 Outcomes to be learned through adventure, immersion in a close-knit and tech-free community, and interaction with outstanding role models.
 Studies show that experiences like Camp Pinnacle make children’s brains inherently more receptive to learning.
 Our emphasis on using the kind and inclusive community and challenging activities makes Camp Pinnacle the perfect place to both have fun and improve skills needed to thrive in the 21st century.

-We closely follow and align our program with the research of the P21 (Partnership for 21st Century Learning) organization, leaders in education and innovation (at companies like Apple, Google, and Dell) who believe in focusing on non-cognitive and social traits:
+We closely follow and align our program with the research of the P21 (Partnership for 21st Century Learning) organization, leaders in education and innovation (at companies like Apple, Google, and Dell) who believe in focusing on non-cognitive and social skills:

-2. Collaboration and Social Achievement
+2. Collaboration and social achievement

-4. Critical Thinking
+4. Critical thinking

 These skills are critical to thrive in the rapidly changing and increasingly competitive world in which we are raising our children.
 Recent data suggests that new communication methods (texting, social media messaging) are causing kids to lose focus, impeding the development of the very skills needed to succeed in a world filled with technology.
 We combat that by unplugging the internet and creating a community that flourishes with kind and supportive face-to-face communication.